PatrickRWright/ATC_translation/README.md

 ## Usage scenario

-Given a population of study participants it may be interesting to look at a descriptive breakdown of medication the population was taking at e.g. baseline.
+Given a population of study participants it may be interesting to look at a descriptive breakdown of medication the population was taking at a given time (e.g. baseline).
 Thus, if ATC coded data for the participant population is available `translate_ATC_codes()` can be used e.g. in conjuction with table to get a breakdown of which types of medication were perscribed.
 Since ATC is hierarchically structured this can be performed at several levels.
 An example using the data from above is shown below.